eryjus/century/JOURNAL.md

 tested to the best of my ability until I am able to put the systems into their native modes.
 While I am "out and about" today, I'm going to ponder a bit what is remaining to be able to pull that trigger.

+So, with some thought today, it appears that my todo list is rather short now:
+* Create an ELF loader to set up the kernel
+* Create the permanent GDT appropriate to each x86 architecture
+* Set up the IDT (some thinking required here; not sure what this will mean for rpi2b)
+* Relocate the PhysMM bitmap (mapping the memory of course)
+* Relocate the structure to communicate with the kernel (mapping the memory of course)

+---

+***2017-05-28***

+Well my honey-do list got the better of me last night, and a good part of the day today as well.
+I'm not too sure how much I will be able to get through is a short sitting.
+So, I though I might start with some objective analysis of the to-do list from yesterday.

+I nearly absolutely have to write an ELF loader to jump to my kernel.
+The alternative would be to produce the kernel as a binary file (which has some merit), but that is not something I am wanting to do.
+The key reason is that I would have to give up the ability to have my symbol table loaded at the same time.
+While I am not going to use it right away, it it not really something I want to give up either short term or long term.
+However, I will most likely tackle it last to postpone a final decision on whether to ELF or not to ELF.

+The GDT is not in its final form.
+It does not exist on the rpi2b, so there is nothing to address there.
+The i686 is technically correct but not in the right spot.
+Perhaps I can take care of that in the startup and just hard-code the address there and "inform" the PhysMM what frame I am using.

+The 64-bit version is a little more interesting and may drive some back-peddling on the i686 setup.
+Again, it is not in the correct place.
+I may be able to address it in the same manner as I would for the i686.
+But then I may also need to re-address it when changing to long mode.
+And then I start to wonder.
+Do I **need** to have another GDT?

+So here is what I am thinking...
+Maybe I have a 64-bit GDT already prepared where I have some 32-bit offsets already set up that I use for the loader and then when I am switching to long mode I can use an offset for a 64-bit GDT Entry.
+This would mean that my segment selector would be quite a bit higher than 0x08 and 0x10.
+But that does not appear to be a deal-breaker.
+I'm going to have to research on this a little bit more before I can call this one.

+I really do not need an IDT before I change to the kernel.
+I have been back and forth on whether I want a common handler or have ability to hook straight into an IDT entry without the jump tables.
+A bit more thinking is set here, but this is technically not required before I jump into the native mode (in other words not having one will not prevent this jump), so it comes off the table.

+The last 2 items are nearly trivial with memmove().
+So they will be completed.

+So, my list of 5 things has become 4.
+And one really has my interest.
+So, I start with the GDT research.

+This research confirms that I can do what I want.
+Both the 32-bit and 64-bit modes use 64-bits to describe the GDT entries.
+Therefore they can coexist.
+However, the order is quite important if we are to use SYSENTER and SYSEXIT for system calls.
+I have not made any decision on this either way, but I also want to make sure that any decision I make in this next step will not limit my choices to a single option either.
+Therefore, wherever these selectors are, they must appear in this order:
+1. Kernel Code
+2. Kernel Stack (this may be kernel data as well)
+3. User Code
+4. User Stack (and this may be data as well)

+Not to mention I will also need space for a TSS, or more to the point one for each core (and that can/may be extended to 1 GDT per core each with its own unique TSS).
+I also think it is important to note that xv6 uses a very short segment selector for CPU-specific data (like 8 bytes, if I recall).  *However, that construct cannot be used easily in 64-bit more since there are no limits on the selector entries* (**is this really true????**).
+I believe I will need to map that CPU-specific data to a single page and have separate cr3 values for each core.

+But, before I go on, I need to standardize the GDT layout for both i686 and x86_64 architectures.
+The goal is to make them common and maintain the above 4 segment selectors in their proper order.
+So, my thoughts are:
+* Separate data from stack?
+* Need special loader segments
+* TSS last to make sure I have room for growth (each TSS entry is 128 bits)
+* More out of convention than need, I think I want the kernel code to be 0x08

+---

+***2017-05-29***

+So, first to complete the outstanding item from yesterday:

+> *However, that construct cannot be used easily in 64-bit more since there are no limits
+> on the selector entries* (**is this really true????**).

+The Intel SDM, Vol3A, Section 5.3.1 addresses this:

+> In 64-bit mode, the processor does not perform runtime limit checking on code or data
+> segments.
+However, the processor does check descriptor-table limits.

+So my statement above is correct.
+In 64-bit mode segment limits are irrelevant.
+Likewise, the rpi2b does not have limits (in fact, no segmentation -- it's all flat).
+So, I will treat the i686 in the same way: the limits will be from beginning to end.
+It also means that the special trick with the extremely short segment with CPU-specific data is not going to happen.
+It will be a page for each CPU, with each CPU having its own paging tables.

+So, that leaves the GDT layout.
+Here is the target layout:
+* 0x00<<3: NULL descriptor
+* 0x01<<3: Kernel Code
+* 0x02<<3: Kernel Data (includes stacks)
+* 0x03<<3: User Code
+* 0x04<<3: User Data (includes stacks)
+* 0x05<<3: Unused (left open for user data if I want it later)
+* 0x06<<3: Unused (left open for kernel data if I want it later)
+* 0x07<<3: Loader Code
+* 0x08<<3: Loader Data
+* 0x09<<3: TSS
+* 0x0a<<3: TSS Second half (for 64-bit; NULL for 32-bit)
+* 0x0b<<3: Future use call gate? (need to research the rpi2b capabilities)
+* 0x0c<<3: Future use call gate?
+* 0x0d<<3: Future use call gate?
+* 0x0e<<3: Future use call gate?
+* 0x0f<<3: Future use call gate?

+For now, I will use only 16 GDT entries.
+This will be frame aligned and have some room to grow.
+The call gates may be able to be aligned with the SVC instruction for rpi2b.
+That's later.

+One of the things to discuss is the TSS.
+One of my goals for the loader is to complete all the 1-time initialization.
+One such task is to execute the `ltr` instruction immediately after the jump to long mode.
+On the other hand, the jump to long mode will happen at the same time as the jump to the kernel ELF file.
+With with the choice to either complete the jump to long mode completely inside the loader or to execute this small bit of initialization in the kernel, I am going to add this to the other things that need to be done in the kernel.
+Another thing I simply cannot do in the loader is to release the page memory for the loader.

+OK, back on topic: I should be able to complete the TSS initialization in the loader, but that will take a bit more work.
+However, it is not critical for jumping to the kernel.

+As for the GDT, I was able to get that moved to its final home at frame 0.
+It will be permanent in that location.